pmatulis/maas-one/README.md

     ./create-networks.sh

-Create a test instance to discover the names of the two MAAS host network interfaces (created via `template-maas.xml`).
-Reference these in `user-data-maas.yaml`, the cloud-init file for the MAAS host.
+Create a test instance to discover the names of the two MAAS host network
+interfaces:

     uvt-kvm create --template ./template-maas.xml test release=jammy
     uvt-kvm ssh test ip link  # e.g. enp1s0 and enp2s0
     uvt-kvm destroy test

-Edit `user-data-maas.yaml`:
+Edit `user-data-maas.yaml`, the cloud-init file for the MAAS host:

+1. The MAAS host network interfaces found in the previous step.
+There are four potential substitutions to make.

+1. The MAAS version is chosen by way of a snap channel.
+Change it to your liking.

 1. Your personal public SSH key(s) are imported three times (INSERT YOURS instead of 'petermatulis'):